mchl-mccrthy/bias-correction/README.md

 - NetCDF input and output
 - Diagnostic maps, trend comparisons, and quantile-quantile plots

+## Implementation
+There are two implementations of this software: one MATLAB and one Python.
+The Python implementation is the main implementation.
+It was ported from the original MATLAB implementation, against which it was validated.
+Validation results are documented in `docs/validation.md`.

 ## How to use this software

 The workflow has three stages: